 - For control group, frequency of breakfast cereal consumption was lower at week eight (P=0.001)

-- Although reported WG intake was significantly increased among intervention groups and demonstrated good participant compliance, there were NS differences in any markers of cardiovascular disease risk between groups even though adequately power
+- Although reported WG intake was significantly increased among intervention groups and demonstrated good participant compliance, there were NS differences in any markers of CVD risk between groups even though adequately powered

 - Length of time of study (four months) may have been insufficient to change lifelong disease trajectory associated with CVD: